-While a boom in Internet shopping has helped increase parcel deliveries, data from a number of countries indicates this alone won't be enough to save them.
+For now, a boom in Internet shopping is helping keep alive moribund postal services across the developed world.
+But the core of their business — letters — is declining precipitously, and data from many countries indicate that parcels alone won't be enough to save them.
 The once-proud postal services that helped build modern society are scaling back operations, risking further declines.

 The United Kingdom is preparing to wash its hands of mail deliveries entirely by selling the Royal Mail, which traces its roots back nearly 500 years to the reign of King Henry VIII.